Friday, March 7, 2025

 The things we see and do every day;

-In a gallery context – it’s a dandy;
+In a gallery contest – it’s a dandy;

 See the ordinary in a different way,